H4HWV2011/msjarvis-public-docs/thesis/thesis.md

 The fractal optimization layer consists of many small, service-attached Darwin–Gödel-style components that observe behavior, propose changes, and evaluate their effects.
 By distributing this process across a network of connectors and tying it into container, memory, and control structures, the system can explore improvements in a structured, traceable way rather than through monolithic updates.

-## 3.13 32 Llm Ensemble And Judges
+## 3.13 33-llm-ensemble-and-judges.md

-# 32. Language Model Ensemble and Judge Systems in Live Operation
+# 33. Language Model Ensemble and Judge Systems in Live Operation

 This chapter describes how multiple language models and evaluation components are used together during ongoing activity.
 The focus is on how different models are assigned roles, how their outputs are compared and scored, and how these judgments feed back into barrier, container, and control layers.